Integrated planning and greater investment in new South Sulawesi railway can transform region

 PAIR researchers completed preliminary analysis on a new railway line connecting South Sulawesi’s capital Makassar to the regional town of Pare Pare looking at how to optimise community benefits.

-The line is in the first stages of construction that will connect the island of Sulawesi along its eastern seaboard.
+The line is in the first stages of construction that will connect the island of Sulawesi along its western seaboard.

 The railway line will carry freight and passenger services, and is hoped to have significant benefits in connecting people, supporting industry and growing the economy.